djblue/node-airlines/docs/api.md

   possible locations).
 - date: The initial date to search from.
 (YYYY-MM-DD)
 - cost: The _maximum_ cost to search.
+- limit: limit the number of results
+- page: page results

 ### Example: